What is your team currently focused on?

 How has Octopus Energy approached payments as you’ve expanded into global markets?

 Initially, our platform needed to support a single channel for making payments: direct debit.
-However, as we expanded into other countries and licensed Kraken to other energy companies, we needed to support a growing number of different channels, such as card, bank transfer, and over-the-counter vendors, like Stripe.
+However, as we expanded into other countries and licensed Kraken to other energy companies, we needed to support a growing number of different channels, such as card, bank transfer, and over-the-counter vendors, such as Stripe.

 To make this easier, we developed Cashflow, a framework that provides pluggable integrations with payment systems.
 Developers are able to configure a few simple things, such as the format in which incoming payment-related messages are received.
 The framework has allowed us to grow Kraken to integrate around 25 different payment channels in a consistent manner and with minimal development effort.